KristianColville1/my-profit/README.md

 </details>
 <br>

-9. I want to use a secure application
+9. As the owner I want users to see sample data and understand how to use the program

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |